Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Plush lounge comfort that invites naps and sprawling
+• Plush lounge comfort that invites naps and long sprawl sessions

 • No-assembly setup is genuinely convenient